wp-plugins/visitor-maps/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-Visitor Maps for WordPress.
+Displays Visitor Maps with location pins, city, and country.
+Includes a Who's Online Sidebar to show how many users are online.
+Includes a Who's Online admin dashboard to view visitor details.
+No API key needed.

 == Description ==

-Displays visitor maps with location pins, city, and country.
-Includes an admin dashboard to view visitor details.
+Displays Visitor Maps with location pins, city, and country.
+Includes a Who's Online Sidebar to show how many users are online.
+Includes a Who's Online admin dashboard to view visitor details.
 The visitor details include: what page the visitor is on, IP address, host lookup, online time, city, state, country, geolocation maps and more.
 No API key needed.
 Easy and Quick 3 step install.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-visitor-maps.php)

 Features:
 --------
  * Configure Options from Admin panel.
- * Admin dashboard shows visitor details of search bots, members, guests, and you.
+ * Who's Online Admin dashboard shows visitor details of search bots, members, guests, and you.
- * Optional stats widget for sidebar, or footer.
+ * Optional Who's Online widget for sidebar, or footer.
 Shows how many guests and members are viewing your blog.
  * Enable display of city, state, and country flag.
- * Enable geolocation.
+ * Enable geolocation for automatic location pin Visitor Maps.
  * Enable "Who Is" lookup.
  * Enable host lookups for IP addresses.
- * Visitor details is stored in a database table for about 30 days.
+ * Visitor details are stored in a database table for about 30 days.
  * Uses GeoLiteCity data created by MaxMind, available from www.maxmind.com
  * Valid coding for HTML and XHTML.
  * I18n language translation support (see FAQ)